It isn’t fair to label all dried fruits as bad, because it isn’t true. Some dried fruit will provide a healthy dose of antioxidants.

 Fruit doesn’t retain all of the vitamins and nutrients after being dried, but it’s still a better source of vitamins compared to other empty calorie snacks.

-While some vitamins are lost in the heating process, other properties like cancer fighting antioxidants remain abundant.
+Some vitamins are lost in the heating process, but other properties like cancer fighting antioxidants remain abundant.
 Eating dried fruit provides a rich source of phenols, which can help prevent heart disease and cancer.

 Related: Foods that lower the risk of cancer